Ms. Kelly: Background

 In 2002, Kelly Rowland teamed up with rapper Nelly to record the chorus and vocals on the track "Dilemma" for his album Nellyville.
 Released as the album's second single, the song became one of the most successful singles of the year, topping various charts worldwide, including the US Billboard Hot 100.
 Originally scheduled to be released in early 2003, the success of the collaboration caused the label to extend the release date of Rowland's debut solo album Simply Deep, which Rowland rushed within three weeks to get done and was described as alternative R&B. Released in the United States in October 2002 and internationally in 2003, Simply Deep was certified gold by the Recording Industry Association of America (RIAA), and has sold 602,000 copies in the United States.
 Released to an even bigger success in international territories, the album topped the UK Albums Chart and became a gold-seller in Australia, Canada, and New Zealand, resulting in worldwide sales total of two and a half million copies.
 The album yielded three singles.
 "Stole", a pop rock-influenced mid-tempo track about loss, was released as the album's lead single and became an international top-ten hit single, peaking at number two in Australia and the United Kingdom.
 In the United States, the song failed to capitalize on the success of "Dilemma", reaching the top-thirty only.

 After a three-year hiatus that involved concentration on individual solo projects, Rowland rejoined Beyoncé Knowles and Michelle Williams for Destiny's Child's final studio album Destiny Fulfilled, released in November 2004.
 Meanwhile, Rowland had started work on the conception of her second solo studio album.
 She began collaborating with songwriter-producer Bryan Michael Cox, partner WyldCard, and production duo CKB.
 Some of their early recordings, including "Bad Habit" and "Flashback", were later included on Destiny's Child's final studio album as well as the group's live DVD Live in Atlanta (2006), respectively.
 As she was anxious to avoid hasty productions as on her previous album, which Rowland felt was less personal, she took a wider role in the production of the album; the singer co-wrote the majority of the songs and shared ideas in which one to produce.
 "I wrote a lot on this record [...] and it's especially from me [to my fans]," she told CNN about the album.
 "It's a feelgood record; very intimate.
-It's a sneak peak into my mind and heart of the past three or four years."
+It's a sneak peak[sic] into my mind and heart of the past three or four years."